Inzane 17

 Quality and reliability.

-Here's a pic of the bike I've settled on, a new 2010 T100 Triumph Bonneyville with black and white paint, gaiters, tank knee pads, and up to date reliability (NO Lucas, cooldude).
+Here's a pic of the bike I've settled on, a new 2010 T100 Triumph Bonneyville with black and white paint, gaiters, tank knee pads, and up to date reliability (NO Lucas, :cooldude:).

 I wanted to go retro, that's why the spoked wheels (yep, I know, tube tires).

 No, it won't take on any comers at 865cc displacement and 66 hp, 50 pf torque but that's not what I'm after.
-No double wall exhaust either so pipe discoloration will happen but look at those 'peashooters' Gotta buy a pudding hat and goggles.
-Cheesy
+No double wall exhaust either so pipe discoloration will happen but look at those 'peashooters' Gotta buy a pudding hat and goggles. :D

 Whaddya think ?